PostgreSQL · Natural language to verified SQL

 Frequently asked questions

 Yes.
-Chion's query pattern is compatible with PgBouncer's transaction pooling mode.
-For Supabase, use the transaction pooler at port 6543.
-For Azure Database for PostgreSQL Flexible Server, use the built-in PgBouncer on port 6432.
+Chion direct-connects through PgBouncer in transaction pooling mode.
+Every query is a short-lived read-only SELECT, so there's no session-state binding for the pooler to break.
+For Supabase, use the Supavisor transaction pooler at port 6543.
+For Azure Flexible Server, use the built-in PgBouncer on port 6432.
+Deterministic execution, not ad-hoc connection churn.

 Ready to connect?